-On October 8, DHS published an IFR on “Strengthening the H–1B Nonimmigrant Visa Classification Program.”
-The IFR would narrowly define “specialty occupation” for H-1B visa holders and require foreign workers to have a degree in the specialty occupation instead of simply obtaining a college degree in any field.
-The rule would also require some potential employees to justify how their degree has provided “a body of highly specialized knowledge for a potential job in the United States.”
-Per the New York Times, Acting DHS Deputy Secretary Ken Cuccinelli stated the rule is expected to reduce the number of annual H-1B petitions by one-third.
-The IFR does not change the cap exemptions for university employers but the modifications to the definition of specialty occupation could pose challenges for institutions of higher education.
-The IFR is effective December 7, 2020, the last day to submit comments.
+The DHS H-1B IFR would narrowly define “specialty occupation” for H-1B visa holders, require foreign workers to have a degree in the specialty occupation instead of simply obtaining a college degree in any field, and necessitate some potential employees to justify how their degree has provided “a body of highly specialized knowledge for a potential job in the United States.”
+The IFR is effective December 7, the last day to submit comments.

 APLU and AAU Submit Comments on Copyright Sovereign Immunity Study